Key concept about citation

 Top-notch online sources for citation help

-- A Pocket Style Manual (Diana Hacker)–APA, MLA, CSE, and Chicago examples and details; easy-to-use, this is the handbook used at VU.
+- A Pocket Style Manual (Blogging) – APA, MLA, CSE, and Chicago examples and details; easy to use, this is the handbook used at Valpo.

-- APA–6th edition help The OWL (Online Writing Lab) has example citations and other information from the new 6th edition of APA style (American Psychological Association).
+- APA–6th edition help: The Purdue OWL also has example citations and other information from the new 6th edition of APA style (American Psychological Association).

 Choosing a citation style

-In addition to asking your prof which citation style is best for the assignment, you should ask for further detail, especially for graduate level papers.
-Does the prof expect footnotes or in-text citations?
+In addition to asking your professor which citation style is best for the assignment, you should ask for further detail, especially for graduate-level papers.
+Does the professor expect footnotes or in-text citations?
 Today, MLA uses in-text citations, not footnotes.
 If the assignment designates MLA with footnotes, you should ask for more clarification; perhaps Chicago style would be a better choice.

-- CSE–(Council of Science Editors)–includes two citation methods: can include the authors’ names and publication dates in parenthetical citations in the text like APA, or can use superscript numbers matching numbered items in the bibliography.
-At Valpo some classes in the sciences favor CSE; ask your prof which method to use within CSE.
+- CSE – (Council of Science Editors) – includes two citation methods: can include the authors’ names and publication dates in parenthetical citations in the text like APA or can use superscript numbers matching numbered items in the bibliography.
+At Valpo, some classes in the sciences favor CSE; ask your professor which method to use within CSE.

 Other ways to get help with citation and bibliography

 The Christopher Center has manuals and handbooks available.
-A writing consultant will be your partner in working out citation questions.
-A face-t0-face appointment is best.
-However, you can email or IM us for a specific problem; we’ll try to find a solution.
-We have the complete APA manual on hand, and we can find the other complete manuals in the library collection.
+A Writing Consultant will be your partner in working out citation questions.
+A face-to-face appointment is best.
+However, you can email us for a specific problem; we’ll try to find a solution.
+We have many manuals of style in the Writing Center that you are welcome to use.